microsoft/WinML/README.md

 ## Description

+> **Update**: The Windows ML APIs are now part of the Windows App SDK.
+Get the updated samples at [aka.ms/WinMLExpSamples](https://aka.ms/WinMLExpSamples) and learn more about how to use the APIs from the documentation at [aka.ms/TryWinML](https://aka.ms/TryWinML).

 Windows ML empowers you to bring your own model, or pick from our growing Foundry catalog, and helps you optimize your AI workload across CPU/GPU/NPU, all while streamlining model & runtime dependency management.
 Refer to [What is Windows ML](https://aka.ms/TryWinML) for more details.

 This repo shows you how to use Windows ML in C#, C++ and Python.
 It contains the ResnetBuildDemo app that was shown MS Build 2025, and a couple of other C#, C++ and Python samples.